Tomatoes, History, Nutrition And Health

-At home-zone.net we pride ourselves with being one of the fastest growing e-commerce online stores for high quality products in reasonable prices from the first-line manufacturers.
-We strive to provide you with the latest high quality products from factories.
-Azura, we are constantly seeking to improve our processes and the quality of our productions.
+At Azura, we are constantly seeking to improve our processes and the quality of our productions.
 We work to minimize the treatments applied to our crops.

-We have been collaborating for many years with BioBest, a company specializing in integrated crop protection.
-The use of auxiliary insects prevents the development of pests and allows us to avoid the maximum treatments to better preserve the nutritional benefits of tomatoes.
+We have been collaborating for many years with BioBest, a company specialized in integrated crop protection.
+The use of auxiliary insects prevents the development of pests and allows us to avoid treatments as much as possible to better preserve the nutritional assets of tomatoes.

-Very rich in water, it is also a source of vitamin C (100 g of raw tomatoes provide more than 15% of the nutritional values of reference in vitamin C *).
+Indeed, with a very high water content, it is also a significant source of vitamin C (100g of raw tomatoes provide more than 15% of the Nutritional Reference Values in vitamin C*).

-17th century: Christopher Columbus discovers the tomato in South America ... while he thought he had found the road to India!
-The Incas already grow the tomato but it is not bigger than a cherry tomato.
-Upon arrival in France in the sixteenth century it was first used as an ornamental plant in gardens.
+7th century: Christopher Columbus discovered the tomato in South America, when he thought he had found the road to India!
+The Incas had already been cultivating tomatoes but they were no larger than a cherry tomato.
+First introduced in France in the 16th century, tomato plants were initially grown as garden ornamentals.

-18th century: 4 recipe pages using tomato appear in the cookbook book of a Parisian noble house, while in the US, tomato is considered a sin for puritans and a toxic food for scientists.
+18th century: Four pages of recipes using the tomato appear in the cookbook of a Parisian noble house’s chef, while in the United States, the tomato is deemed a sin by Puritans and a toxic food by scientists.

-In the 1930 years: in the USA, tomatoes begin to be eaten raw.
+In the 1930s: In the United States, tomatoes begin to be eaten raw.

-21th century: tomato is today one of the most consumed fruit vegetables in the world
+21st century: Tomatoes are now one of the most consumed fruit vegetables in the world.